YKakdas/LShape/README.md

 #### Program Modes:

-**1.** When game is run, initial 'L' character is drawn where the lower left corner of its bounding rectangle coincides with (0,0).
+**1.** When the program is run, initially 'L' character is drawn where the lower left corner of its bounding rectangle coincides with (0,0).

 ![LShape Initial Position](Screenshots/LShapeInit.PNG)